moritzmarquardt/MembraneAnalysisToolbox/README.md

 # Membrane Analysis Toolbox

-The MembraneAnalysisToolbox is a Python package than can be installed in a python environment via pip.
+With this toolbox you can analyse **molecular dynamics (MD)** simulation data to investigate properties of **membranes**.

-This toolbox contains methods for analysing molecular dynamics simulation data of Membranes.
+It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart for analysing **nanoporous carbon materials (NCMs)** membranes and their properties such as diffusion.
-It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart for analysing nanoporous carbon materials (NCMs) and their properties.
-However due to the modular and object oriented structure, it may be used or extended for other projects and the analysis of all kinds of membranes in molecular dynamics simulations.
+Due to the modular and object oriented structure, it may be used or extended for other projects and the analysis of all kinds of membranes in molecular dynamics simulations.

 ## Main Components:
 - TransitionPathAnalysis class with the following key features:
     - Analyse passages through membrane and their **passage time distribution**
-    - Calculate the **diffusion coefficient** for a solvent
+    - Calculate the **diffusion coefficient** for a solvent using the first passage time theory (FPT)
 - EffectivePoreSizeAnalysis class with the following key features:
     - Analyse the **effective pore radius** of a membrane pore
     - Analyse the density of molecules in the pore using kernel methods for a **density heatmap**